fambaridz/gwa_verifier_c1l/README.md

-# Amilaude App
+# AmILaude GWA Verifier
-- This repo holds the source code for the desktop application `Amilaude`
+- This repo holds the source code for the desktop application `AmILaude`
+## Purpose
+The application is a requirement for CMSC 128.
+The goal is to provide a GWA Verifier that SHAC members can utilize, especially new members who are unfamiliar with the computations.
+Given the substantial number of students being reviewed, it tries to speed up the verification process.

 # Building the App
 ### On windows: